Questions to Ask When Buying a Home

 What questions should I ask about the offer?

 Coming up with questions to ask when buying a home before you make an offer, will help you determine if the home for sale is right for you and if the financial situation of the real estate transactions is right for you.
+This is particularly important if you are a first-time home buyer.
 Consider the following questions to ask when buying a home:

 How much did the seller pay for the home for sale?
 The answer to this question will help you evaluate how property values have gone up or down.
 Additionally, homes in foreclosure are harder to secure financing for until after a period of 90 days.